 As today’s job hunters know, getting a face-to-face interview can feel like a career coup.
 It probably means you’ve sailed through numerous e-mail and phone screenings, and are in a terrific position to sell your skills and experience to a new employer.

 But you’re not home free.
 Career experts say midlife job seekers have some blind spots, and are prone to subtle, sabotaging gaffes.
-“One big problem is they often assume they are pretty good at interviews,” says Amanda Augustine, job search expert at The Ladders, the online employment site.
+“One big problem is they often assume they are pretty good at job interview answers,” says Amanda Augustine, job search expert at The Ladders, the online employment site.
 “They’ve usually done a lot of them, and have likely been on both sides of the desk.
-But just because you’ve been in hundreds of interviews doesn’t mean you can’t brush up on your skills.”
+But just because you’ve been in hundreds of job interviews doesn’t mean you can’t brush up on your skills.”

 “Am I over 18?
 You’re kidding, right?”
 While interviewers can’t ask how old you are, at least not legally, they are allowed to ask if you’re over 18.
 Many do so, just to see how sensitive you are about your age.
 “Of course it’s a silly question,” Augustine says.
 But even if you think a jovial response makes you seem relaxed about how old you are, save it for the next time you get carded at Safeway.
 Instead, just smile, and say, “Yes.
 I am over 18.”